MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/index.md

 ---
-title: Introduction to Human Interface Devices (HID)
+title: Develop Windows Device Drivers for Human Interface Devices (HID)
-description: This article introduces Human Interface Devices (or HID), which people use to directly control the operation of computer systems.
+description: Learn to develop Windows device drivers for Human Interface Devices (HID), which people use to directly control the operation of computer systems.
 keywords:
 - pointing devices WDK
 - input devices WDK
 - Human Interface Devices WDK
 - HID WDK
-ms.date: 12/07/2023
+ms.date: 10/22/2024
 ms.topic: article
 ---

-# Introduction to Human Interface Devices (HID)
+# Develop Windows device drivers for Human Interface Devices (HID)

-Human Interface Devices (HID) is a device class definition to replace PS/2-style connectors with a generic USB driver to support HID devices such as keyboards, mice, game controllers, and so on.
-Prior to HID, devices could only utilize strictly defined protocols for mice and keyboards.
+Learn to develop Windows device drivers for Human Interface Devices (HID).
+HID is a device class definition for generic USB drivers to support HID devices such as keyboards, mice, game controllers, and so on.
+Before HID, devices could only utilize strictly defined protocols for mice and keyboards.
 Hardware innovation required either overloading data in an existing protocol or creating nonstandard hardware with its own specialized driver.
 HID provides support for boot mode devices while adding support for innovation through extensible, standardized, and easily programmable interfaces.

 HID devices include alphanumeric displays, bar code readers, speakers, headsets, auxiliary displays, sensors, and many others.
 Hardware vendors also use HID for their proprietary devices.

 HID began with USB but was designed to be bus-agnostic.
 It was designed for low latency, low bandwidth devices but with flexibility to specify the rate in the underlying transport.
 The [USB-IF](https://www.usb.org/about) ratified the specification for HID over USB in 1996.
 Support for HID over other transports soon followed.
 Details on currently supported transports can be found in [HID Transports Supported in Windows](./hid-transports.md).
-Third-party, vendor-specific transports are also allowed via custom transport drivers.
+Vendor-specific transports are also allowed via custom transport drivers.

 ## HID concepts